 In 2000, The Way became the HeartBeat and we began mailing it to each parishioner six times per year.
 Parishioners continued to edit the paper and regular submissions reflected the deep love and support we express to one another in our daily life.
 Although the weekly bulletin continued to be the main avenue for communication, the HeartBeat was welcomed in parishioner homes and had become a popular forum for parishioner exchange and compassionate sharing of personal stories.

 IHM had become the third largest parish in the Archdiocese and Fr.
-Jan led a charge to eliminate the building and parish debt.
-In keeping with the parish commitment to stewardship, the parish increased its tithe to the missions, managed finances well and eliminated all debt in June of 2001.
+Jan led a charge to increase the parish tithe to the missions, managed finances well and decrease debt.
 At this point there were over 75 ministries led by parishioners, the weekly collections adequately met the need to expand their scope and growth steadily increased.
 New construction around the Township nurtured the feeling of excitement around our full faith life and we started our twinning relationship with our sister community in Batahola, Nicaragua.
 This expression of love and support led to several personal visits from members of our Social Ministries Commission, pastoral staff and parish youth.

 In August 2001, Deacon Gene Miller left IHM as Pastoral Associate to join St. Thomas More parish.
 In July 2001, Fr.
 Ron Piepmeyer became the new Parochial Vicar until the following year when he became pastor of St. Boniface in Piqua.
 After several stressful weeks, wondering if we would be privileged to have another priest assigned to assist with the workload, Fr.
 Bernie Weldishofer was assigned to the parish in August 2002.